 An impairment loss in respect of an available-for-sale investment is assessed at each reporting date whether there is objective evidence that an investment is impaired.
 The fair value is evaluated against the original cost of the investment at each reporting date.
 If a prolonged period has lapsed in which the fair value is determined to be significantly below its original cost, evidence exists regarding the investment's impairment.
 Where there is evidence of impairment, the cumulative amount, less any impairment loss on that investment previously recognized in net loss, is removed from accumulated other comprehensive income (loss) and recognized in profit and loss.
-If an impairment loss in respect of an available-for-sale financial asset has been recorded in the statement of loss, it cannot be reversed in future periods.
+Any further decrease in value would be recognized in the consolidated statement of loss as an unrealized loss instead of other comprehensive loss.
+If an impairment loss in respect of an available-for-sale financial asset has been recorded in the statement of loss, it cannot be reversed through profit and loss in future periods.